BurcinSayin/ButterflyValley/Feats/YogSothoth_Feats.md

 * **Miss:** You can Step up to 5 feet as part of this reaction.
 * **Critical Miss:** You slip completely outside the enemy's momentum.
 You can Step or Stride up to 10 feet as part of this reaction.

-**Special** If you have the Deflect Projectile or Cut from the Air feat, you can use that reaction against ranged spell attack rolls in addition to physical ranged attacks.

 ### Timeline Severance
 **Level** 12\